chmouel/sugarjazy/README.md

 ![screenshot](./.github/screenshot.png)

-## Usage

-You can use `sugarjazy` in multiple ways :

-- By piping your logs: `kubectl logs podname|sugarjazy`
-- By streamining your logs: `kubectl logs -f podname|sugarjazy -s`
-- Or with the file (or multiples files) directly: `sugarjazy /tmp/file1.log /tmp/file2.log`
-- Using kail from https://github.com/boz/kail piping the output to `sugarjazy` with the `--kail` flag.
-  - By default the prefix of the pod/container will not be printed unless you specify the option `--kail-prefix`.
-  - The `--kail` flags always assume `--stream` implicitely.

 ## Installation

 There is not many dependencies on this package but [`python-dateutil`](https://dateutil.readthedocs.io/en/stable/) is an optional dependency, if the package is not installed you will not be be able to show the log timestamps.